replydev/mhfu-hd-retexture-eu/README.md

 # Monster Hunter Freedom Unite Upscale Project (english)

+**Please note** this is forked from the [main](https://github.com/three5media/mfhu-hd-retexture) project, the one for the US version of the game, with some little fixes for the EU version.
+Any improvement is welcome.

-This is an texture upscaling project for Monster Hunter Freedom Unite ULUS10391 (US version) for the PSP Emulator, [PPSSPP](https://www.ppsspp.org/).
+This is an texture upscaling project for Monster Hunter Freedom Unite ULES01213 (EU version) for the PSP Emulator, [PPSSPP](https://www.ppsspp.org/).
 Please feel free to take anything from this project and use anywhere you like, no credit is due, or help improve this project!

 ## Description